- About Us

 - Contact Us

-A new study by a Massachusetts General Hospital research team found that exercise is one of the best ways to turn on neurogenesis, the process of producing new neurons.
-Neurogenesis takes place in the hippocampus and striatum, and is essential to learning and memory.
+A new study by a Massachusetts General Hospital research team found that exercise is one of the best ways to improve cognitive function and turn on neurogenesis, the process of producing new neurons.
+Neurogenesis takes place in the hippocampus and striatum and is essential to learning and memory.
 Because beneficial effects on cognition are often blocked in patients with Alzheimer’s disease (AD) due to the “hostile inflammatory environment” in the brain, the MGH team set out to see what impact adult hippocampal neurogenesis (AHN) has on AD pathology and if this could reduce symptoms associated with AD.

-They demonstrated that exercise did, in fact, induce neurogenesis in the mouse model, and they were also able to mimic these beneficial effects through gene therapy and pharmacological agents.
-What they found was that the animals with AHN induced by exercise showed improved cognitive performance and reduced levels of beta-amyloid.
+They demonstrated that exercise improves cognitive function by inducing neurogenesis in the mouse model, and they were also able to mimic these beneficial effects through gene therapy and pharmacological agents.
+What they found was that the animals with AHN induced by exercise showed improved cognitive function and reduced levels of beta-amyloid.
 The new neurons in the other cohort, however, induced by gene and pharmacological therapy, could not survive in the brain already ravaged by AD.

 Creating new nerve cells is not enough.
-Survival and growth of new cells is dependent on a hospitable “cleaned up” environment, which exercise was found to foster.
+Survival and growth of new cells are dependent on a hospitable “cleaned up” environment, which exercise was found to foster.

 Site powered by Zeniark.
 All Rights Reserved 2022